hoofcushion/hc-nvim/README.md

 nvim --headless -c "echo stdpath('config') | q"
 ```

-Goto the directory it prints and run
-Make sure the directory is empty and had backup.
+Navigate to the directory it prints and ensure the directory is empty and backed up.

 ```sh
 git clone https://github.com/hoofcushion/hc-nvim .